maxwolffe/maxwolffe.github.io/index.md

 # Hi, I'm Max

-I'm a software engineer at LinkedIn, working on the Realtime Platform,.
+I'm currently a software engineer at LinkedIn, working on the Realtime Platform.
 I'm passionate about teaching, learning, and building cool things.
 While at Berkeley I was an Undergraduate Student Instructor for [CS61A][cs61a], a Developer for [Blueprint][blueprint], an Undergraduate Research Assistant with the [NetSys][netsys] lab, and the Director of Logistics for [TEDxBerkeley][tedxberkeley].

 You can send me an email [here][max-email].